-A. The Project Operator may aggregate multiple properties in the same city or in multiple cities
+- A. The Project Operator may aggregate multiple properties in the same city or in multiple cities - B. The Project Operator may aggregate properties under public or private ownership under the same project - C. All aggregated properties must be within one county or be part of the same program whose Project Operator is a stateauthorized agency, planning authority, or other similar entity - D. The initial planting of trees for all aggregated properties must occur within a 24-month period - E. The Project Operator must demonstrate compliance with all Protocol requirements for each property within an aggregated project - F. The Project Design Document must include all properties - G. The final Project Design Document and request of credits shall be submitted after the last tree is planted in an aggregated project; i.e., all trees must be planted before a project submits its Project Design Document and goes to Third-Party Verification

-- B. The Project Operator may aggregate properties under public or private ownership under the same project - C. All aggregated properties must be within one county or be part of a program whose Project Operator is a state-authorized agency, planning authority, or other similar entity - D. The initial planting of trees for all aggregated properties must occur within the same 12-month period - E. The Project Operator must demonstrate compliance with all Protocol requirements for each property within an aggregated project - F. The Project Design Document must include all properties - G. The Project Operator must obtain written pre-approval from the Registry for aggregation before submitting an application for a project that aggregates multiple properties.
+H. The Project Operator must obtain written pre-approval from the Registry for aggregation before submitting an application for a project that aggregates multiple properties.